altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 "F::Bring him to the car..."
 *He extended his hand to her*
 "F::Let's get out of here, shall we?"
-*Martha took it*
+*Martha took it.
-*Rossin leaned over to her*
+Rossin leaned over to her*
 'R::This is a stroke of luck - him not trying to erase you...
 I think that is lucky at least...'
-~They exited the room the holding cell was in~
+~They exited the room the holding cell was in.
-~Only to find the police station quiet and still~ ~With no police officer, or anyone in the station moving or making a sound. ~ ~They stood where they had been doing something~
+Only to find the police station quiet and still.
+With no police officer, or anyone in the station moving or making a sound.
+They stood where they had been doing something.
-~Eyes all glassy forward staring showing nobody was home~ *Albert pushed open the double front doors to the station and opened to dawn's light* *As they closed hands twitched and faces contorted. * ~Where people spilled papers they cleaned up.
+Eyes all glassy forward staring showing nobody was home~ *Albert pushed open the double front doors to the station and opened to dawn's light.
+As they closed hands twitched and faces contorted* ~Where people spilled papers they cleaned up.
 Where coffee was spilt it was soaked.
 Each were busy in their own personal mess they didn't notice each other's~